 Please see the links below for policies that complement the University of Connecticut Website Policy:

 Policy Statement: The rights of academic freedom and freedom of expression apply to the University website.
-However, all Official University websites must adhere to all applicable Federal and State statutes and University policies, including the University’s Individual Responsibilities with Respect to Appropriate Use of Information Technology Resources policy.
+However, all Official University websites must adhere to all applicable Federal and State statutes and University policies, including the University’s Acceptable Use policy.

 The University Web Standards do not apply to password-protected University web applications.

 The Chief Information Officer has overall responsibility for this policy.

 University Communications is responsible for overseeing the content and design of the main University website and for maintaining and publishing the University Web Standards.

 The University’s webmanager in the Office of University Communications is responsible for approving all links to the main University website based upon the linked site’s adherence to this policy.

 A department head or equivalent administrator will be considered the “owner” of a unit’s website and will be responsible for the overall function of the information it contains and for the adherence of its website to this policy.